omnetpp/docs.omnetpp.org/docs/tutorials/tictoc/part5.md

 ## 5.4 Adding figures

 OMNeT++ can display figures on the canvas, such as text, geometric shapes or images.
-These figures can be static, or change dinamically according to what happens in the simulation.
+These figures can be static, or change dynamically according to what happens in the simulation.
 In this case, we will display a static descriptive text, and a dynamic text showing the hop count of the last message that arrived at its destination.

 We create figures in <a srcfile="tutorials/tictoc/code/tictoc17.ned"></a>, with the `@figure` property.